khulnasoft/tracker/docs/docs/events/custom/golang.md

 # Golang Signatures

-There are 2 ways you can get your own golang signatures working with tracee.
+There are 2 ways you can get your own golang signatures working with tracker.

 1. **Built-In Golang signatures**